The Shnookums & Meat Funny Cartoon Show

-The Shnookums & Meat Funny Cartoon Show is a half-hour American animated comedy television series produced by Walt Disney Television Animation and aired in 1995 as a spin-off of the show Marsupilami, a spinoff itself of Raw Toonage.
+The Shnookums & Meat Funny Cartoon Show is a half-hour American animated comedy television series produced by Walt Disney Television Animation and aired in 1995 as a spin-off of the show Marsupilami, a spin-off itself of Raw Toonage.
 The show represents Disney's attempt to do a more "edgy" cartoon in the vein of Nickelodeon's The Ren & Stimpy Show and Rocko's Modern Life.
 Unlike other Disney Afternoon cartoons, Shnookums & Meat only aired once a week, usually Mondays.
 Only thirteen episodes were produced.

-Shnookums and Meat have a cameo appearance in the end credits for the 2022 film Chip 'n Dale: Rescue Rangers.

 Premise

-This animated series actually follows three segment series.
+This animated series follows three segment series.

 Shnookums & Meat

 This segment involves a cat named Shnookums (voiced by Jason Marsden) and a dog named Meat (voiced by Frank Welker) who do not get along very well.
 Their owners are unseen stock characters only viewed from the neck down and named (appropriately enough) Husband & Wife (voiced by Steve Mackall and Tress MacNeille).
 Husband is always referring to their home as their "domicile" before the two leave their pets in charge while they are away.